My father died just before his 52nd birthday.

-I was twenty-five, married, with a mortgage and a growing family and career.
+I was twenty-five, married, with a growing family, a mortgage, and an upcoming career.

 Many of these memories bring me comfort, while others haunt me.